Decentralized Goal Assignment and Safe Trajectory Generation in Multi-Robot Networks via Multiple Lyapunov Functions: The Optimal Goal Assignment Policy

-This result establishes that the decision making under the \ac{OGA} renders trajectories that do not accumulate on, i.e., always escape, the switching surface $S^c(t_d)$.
-The switched vector fields before and after the decision making will qualitatively look: \begin{inparaenum} \item[(i)] either like the blue-green pair in Fig. \ref{fig:switching surface}, i.e., the vector fields $\bm f_k\left(t^-_d\right)$, $\bm f_k\left(t^+_d\right)$ point in the same direction relatively to $S^c$, and therefore the trajectories cross the switching surface,

-\item[(ii)] or like the blue-red pair in the same Fig., i.e., the vector fields $\bm f_k\left(t^-_d\right)$, $\bm f_k\left(t^+_d\right)$ both point towards $S^c$; in this case, the solution should be interpreted in the sense of Filippov, resulting in a sliding mode behavior along the switching surface $S^c$. \end{inparaenum} The sliding mode behavior is, typically, undesirable from an applications' standpoint, since it can be seen as infinitely fast switching \cite{Liberzon}.
-Therefore, to maintain the property that there always will be a positive time interval $\tau>0$ between consecutive switching times we resort to a hysteresis-like switching logic; the idea is that after the $(i,j)$ decision making at time $t_d$ and while connected, the agents $i$, $j$ do not get involved in a new $(i,j)$ decision making, unless the agents have become disconnected first.
+This result establishes that the decision making under the \ac{OGA} renders trajectories that do not accumulate on, i.e., always escape, the switching surface $S^c(t_d)$; hence the robots do not get stuck away from their assigned goals.
+Finally, to maintain the property that there always will be a positive time interval $\tau>0$ between consecutive switching times, we implement a hysteresis-like switching logic; the idea is that after the $(i,j)$ decision making at time $t_d$ and while connected, the agents $i$, $j$ do not get involved in a new $(i,j)$ decision making, unless the agents have become disconnected first.
+Note that in addition, this hysteresis logic validates our Assumption \ref{non zeno assumption} on finite amount of switches per unit time interval.